remix-run/remix/docs/components/scroll-restoration.md

 By default, React Router (and the browser) will have two different scroll positions stored for `1` and `3` even though they have the same URL.
 That means as the user navigated from `2` → `3` the scroll position goes to the top instead of restoring to where it was in `1`.

-A solid product decision here is to keep the users scroll position on the home feed no matter how they got there (back button or new link clicks).
+A solid product decision here is to keep the user's scroll position on the home feed no matter how they got there (back button or new link clicks).
 For this, you'd want to use the `location.pathname` as the key.

 ```tsx
 <ScrollRestoration